aysiacodes/aysiacodes/README.md

-I am an aspiring software engineer pursuing a B.S. in Information Technology from the University of Central Florida.
+I am a software engineer pursuing a B.S. in Information Technology from the University of Central Florida.